gkalpak/ng-cla-check/README.md

   run before `npm publish`._

 - **"Watch" mode:** `npm run test-watch`
   _Watch all files and rerun the unit tests whenever something changes.
-For performance reasons code-linting or e2e tests are omitted._
+For performance reasons, code-linting or e2e tests are omitted._